fluxcd/notification-controller/docs/spec/v1beta2/providers.md

 #### Address example

-For providers which emblem tokens or other sensitive information in the URL, the incoming webhooks address can be stored in the secret using the `address` key:
+For providers which embed tokens or other sensitive information in the URL, the incoming webhooks address can be stored in the secret using the `address` key:

 ```yaml